BryanF1nes/BryanF1nes/README.md

 Full-Stack Web Developer!
 -------------------------

-I am a self taught Full-Stack Software Developer.
-From the humble beginnings of HTML & CSS to learning the foundamentals of JavaScript!
-Thanks to the <a href="https://www.theodinproject.com/">TheOdinProject</a> for not only helping me find my passion but also giving me a resource that has taught me the foundations and fundamentals of Web Development!
+I am a self taught fullstack developer!
+Thanks to the <a href="https://www.theodinproject.com/">TheOdinProject</a> for guiding me and allowing me the opportunity to challenge myself every single day!

 * 🌍  I'm based in Virginia!
 * 🧠  I'm currently learning NodeJS and Electron for building Rest API's and desktop applications!